Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Proof of the deterministic ingredients

 The next lemma is well-known in the regularity theory of minimal surfaces, and there are many versions of it.
-In two dimensions, there is a clear picture to have in mind: zooming in far enough, any minimizer of the perimeter looks like a line.
+In two dimensions, there is a clear picture to have in mind: zooming in on sufficiently small scales, any minimizer of the perimeter looks like a line.
 Hence it evenly divides any ball centered on a point of the surface into two pieces of equal volume, which is therefore comparable to the volume of the ball.
 In terms of estimates, this behavior carries over to $ \eta $-minimizers:

 \begin{lemma}[Density estimates] Let $ m $ be an $ \eta $-minimizer in $ B_R $ such that $ 0 \in J_{ m } $, then

 for every $ 0 < r < R $.
 Furthermore, we have

 \end{lemma}